 Right, let’s talk specifics.

-This spacious all-inclusive family resort sits right next to a small fishing village, making it a great place for mini explorers to start to see the country without a big excursion.
+This spacious all-inclusive family resort sits right next to a small fishing village (Bayahibe), making it a great place for mini explorers to start to see the country without a big excursion.

 The city of La Romana is around an hour west of the airport at Punta Cana.
 The Hilton La Romana itself sits next to the atmospheric village of Bayahibe on the coast, a little way from the city.